odedshimon/BruteShark/README.md

 ##### BruteSharkDesktop (PL)
 Desktop application for Windows based on WinForms.
 Uses a cross-cutting project by the meaning it referers both the DAL and BLL layers.
-This is done by composing each of the layers, register to thier events, when event is trigerd, castin the event object to the next layer objects, and send it to next layer.
+This is done by composing each of the layers, register to thier events, when event is triggerd, cast the event object to the next layer equivalent object, and send it to next layer.
 ```csharp
 public MainForm()
 {